 Justice Centered Practice Mentorship for Social Workers

-As students and practitioners of anti-oppressive, justice centered practice–drawing on over 22 years of collective graduate level practice experience–we are passionate about doing our piece to support the transformation of social work to become truly anti-oppressive through liberatory practice, justice-centered mentorship and transformative social work education.
-Our teaching and mentorship philosophy is rooted in justice, and we see this work as a cornerstone of community healing.
+A lifetime student and practitioner of anti-oppressive, justice centered practice, I am passionate about doing my piece to support the transformation of social work to become truly anti-oppressive through liberatory practice, justice-centered mentorship and transformative social work education.
+My teaching and mentorship philosophy is rooted in justice, and I see this work as a cornerstone of community healing.

 Although mainstream social work often speaks the language of social justice, our aim often falls short of our values when we begin to look critically at our participation in systems that systemically perpetuate oppression.
 For those of us committed to justice and equality, and who practice social work because of a specific commitment to justice, it is important for us to ask ourselves how we want the profession to continue to develop and grow–and how our practice can support this intention.
 It is also important that we do this work in community and with support.
 Through this mentorship practice, we offer support and guidance to social workers (and other human service workers) who have a similar commitment to justice-centered work, and who want to develop their skill with the tools of anti-oppressive, intentional, presence-based social work practice.

-We welcome social workers, and other healers of diverse healing practices. who are seeking support in their practice.
-We offer a safe, supportive and confidential space for you to examine and grow in your work, gain skill and confidence, and develop expertise with the the tools of justice-centered social work.
-We are available in community-based settings for Portland-based folks and for long distance coaching by phone and email.
+I welcome social workers, and other healers of diverse healing practices. who are seeking support in their practice.
+I offer a safe, supportive and confidential space for you to examine and grow in your work, gain skill and confidence, and develop expertise with the the tools of justice-centered social work.
+I am available for long distance coaching by phone, skype and email.

-In addition to this work, Heather and Sheila co-anchor a small wellness practice offering resiliency coaching, wellness-centered therapy, justice-centered practice mentorship, transformative education and consultations for social service agencies.
+In addition to this work, I anchor a small wellness practice offering resiliency coaching, wellness-centered therapy and inclusive movement and mindfulness coaching.
 For more information visit: http://joyfulawakeningpractice.com/.